 2. Construction of wooden benches and tables to furnish the newly built NSD Community Center.
 The project was designed, presented, and led by Dania Mejia.

-On August 5th, The Solidarity Project hosted our second Mesa Comunitaria event of the year in partnership with the Quebrada Grande Community.
+In August and again in December, The Solidarity Project hosted our second and third Mesa Comunitaria events of the year in partnership with the Quebrada Grande Community.
 Over 100 community members enjoyed a day of traditional Honduran music and dance performances from the local school children, a hearty lunch prepared by committee members, and of course, voting!